-Allowable Amount: The payment level that Capital reimburses for benefits provided to a member under the member's coverage.
+Allowable Amount: The maximum charge or payment level that we reimburse for benefits provided to you under your coverage.

-- for participating providers, the allowable amount is the amount provided for in the contract between the provider and Capital, unless otherwise specified in this Certificate of Coverage. - for nonparticipating providers, the allowable amount is the lesser of the provider's billed charge or the amount reflected in the fee schedule, unless otherwise specified in this Certificate of Coverage.
+- For in-network providers, the allowable amount is the amount provided for in the contract between the provider and us, unless otherwise specified in this Benefits Booklet. - For out-of-network providers, the allowable amount is the lesser of the provider's billed charge or the amount reflected in the fee schedule, unless otherwise specified in this Benefits Booklet.

-Ambulatory Surgical Facility: A facility provider licensed and approved by the state in which it provides covered health care services or as otherwise approved by Capital and which:
+Ambulatory Surgical Facility: A facility provider licensed and approved by the state in which it provides covered healthcare services or as otherwise approved by us and which meets the following criteria:

-- has permanent facilities and equipment for the primary purpose of performing surgical procedures on an outpatient basis; - provides treatment by or under the supervision of physicians whenever the patient is in the facility; - does not provide inpatient accommodations; and - is not, other than incidentally, a facility used as an office or clinic for the private practice of a physician.
+- Has permanent facilities and equipment for the primary purpose of performing surgical procedures on an outpatient basis. - Provides treatment by or under the supervision of physicians when the patient is in the facility. - Does not provide inpatient accommodations. - Is not, other than incidentally, a facility used as an office or clinic for the private practice of a physician.